-6.3.1 Made in conjunction with this application is another application that is before this committee for determination (ref 17/01684/MINMAJ) seeking to extend the range of wastes that can be brought to the HWRC to include non-recyclable/mixed waste.
+6.3.1 Made in conjunction with this application is another application that is before this committee for determination (ref 17/01683/MINMAJ) seeking to extend the opening hours of the HWRC to include weekday mornings.
 These two applications together form one 'project' and have been considered as such, both by the applicant in the submission, and by WBC officers in terms of assessment.
 Notwithstanding this, two separate reports are being produced and there will ultimately be two separate resolutions and planning decision notices issued.